-- Hoist system in all bedrooms and mobile hoist for Orange Room.
-(You will be shown how to use the system) - On each child's care plan it tells you what size sling to use - Only Children under 10kg are a single person lift - All other Children hoist only - Always check each sling for its integrity and safety before using them to lift the child.
-Any signs of wear and tear please remove them, place a broken equipment sign and tell the RN in charge
+- Allowah utilizes a combination of ceiling hoist and manual hoist throughout the building.
+As part of your orientation, ensure adequate training is provided so you feel comfortable using both. - On each child's care plan it tells you what size sling to use. - Only Children under 10kg are a single person lift. - All other Children hoist only. - Always check each sling for its integrity and safety before using them to lift the child.
+Any signs of wear and tear please remove them, place a broken equipment sign and tell the RN in charge. - Strictly no lifting policy for volunteers.